-Advising and liaising with colleagues (academic & pastoral).
+Advising and liaising with colleagues (academic & pastoral)Relevant staff training on SEND to support awareness, identification and provision.

-- Relevant staff training on SEND to support awareness, identification and provision. - Robust, early SEND identification procedures and assessment/review of needs to support progress and positive mental health - An IEP for each pupil with SEND which is shared with staff via SIMS. - Foundation SEND register that is updated weekly from information held on SIMS. - Regular communication and involvement with parents and pupils in addition to parents' evenings, to boost the home/school partnership. - Implementation of targeted learning programmes and intervention groups. - Regular review of progress of pupils with SEND. - High expectations of SEND pupils. - Liaising and working with external agencies when necessary. - Applications to the JCQ and exam boards for AAs - Support for SEND pupils to access a broad and balanced curriculum supporting them to become independent in their skills. - Ensuring that no child is discriminated against, in any area of school life, on the basis of their disability (Equality Act 2010). - Provision of a caring, supportive environment. - Regular maintenance of SEND pupils' records. - Whole Foundation screening of pupils at Y7 and Y9 using LUCID Exact - Use of MiDYIS grades to support understanding of a pupils learning profile. - New-to-school screening for pupils joining the Foundation from Y10 onwards. - AA screening for students at Y9 who have demonstrated the need for additional support in school.
+- Weekly dedicated SENDCo drop-in sessions to help, support, and advise staff, as well as to discuss or accept referrals of new LS pupils - Robust, early SEND identification procedures and assessment/review of needs to support progress and positive mental health - An IEP for each pupil with SEND which is shared with staff via SIMS. - Foundation SEND register that is updated daily from information held on SIMS. - Regular communication and involvement with parents/carers and pupils in addition to parents' evenings, to boost the home/school partnership. - Implementation of targeted learning programmes and intervention groups. - Regular review of progress of pupils with SEND. - High expectations of SEND pupils. - Liaising and working with external agencies when necessary. - Applications to the JCQ and exam boards for AAs - Support for SEND pupils to access a broad and balanced curriculum supporting them to become independent in their skills. - Ensuring that no child is discriminated against, in any area of school life, on the basis of their disability (Equality Act 2010). - Provision of a caring, supportive environment. - Regular maintenance of SEND pupils' records. - Whole Foundation screening of pupils at Y7 and Y9 using LUCID Exact - Use of MiDYIS grades to support understanding of a pupils learning profile. - New-to-school LS screening for pupils joining the Foundation from Y10 onwards and catch-up Lucid screening for pupils joining after the start of Year 7. - AA screening for students at Y9 who have demonstrated the need for additional support in school.
 This support will have resulted in a normal way of working that may require a reasonable adjustment in tests, assessments and examinations.
-This will be in line with the rules and regulations laid down by the JCQ. - Creating parity of provision for all pupils in the Foundation.
+This will be in line with the rules and regulations laid down by the JCQ. - Creating parity of LS provision for all pupils in the Foundation.